Adwords Traps

 (405)471-4508

-ppcgreer@gmail.com
+Email: [email protected]

 2. One of the first decisions you must make when setting up a campaign is whether to choose the "Search Network Only" or the "Search Network with Display Select".
 Always Check the "Search Network Only" box.
 If you want to use the "Display Network", and as a newbie you probably don't, you would make it a separate campaign.
-And deselect the Google Partners box.
+And always deselect the Google Partners box.

 3. Every time Google tells you that a particular choice is "recommended", view that choice as a red flag.
 It may be OK to choose, but it probably isn't.
 Read about it or give me a call for an explanation.